techiediaries/techiediaries/_posts/2019/Angular/2019-06-04-angular-8-tutorial-build-first-angular-calculator-app.md

 You'll also learn about event and property binding.

 We'll be building a simple calculator application to demonstrate all the mentioned concepts.

+> Also read how to build a full-stack app in our [Angular 10 REST API tutorial](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/).

 ## Prerequisites